CharlesAverill/Phantasia/README.md

 ![Phantasia](Assets/misc/title_screen.png)

 ## Installation
 Download the repo as a zip file (green button at the top right).
-Open the "Builds" folder.
+Open the "Builds" folder. <b>When you start the game, you might want to customize your controls in the Settings menu.
+My defaults might be a bit niche</b>
 - Mac - Run Phantasia.app
 - Windows - Run Phantasia.exe
 - Linux - Run Phantasia.x86_64